andrejbauer/clerical/doc/syntax.md

     lim n => e

 where `e` must evaluate to a term which is within distance `2⁻ⁿ` of `n`.

+### Arrays

+The elements of a non-empty array may be listed as

+    [e₁, ⋯, eᵢ]

+The construction

+    array[e₁] i => e₂

+creates an array of size `e₁` and initializes the `i`-th element of array with `e₂`, where the variable `i` is bound in `e₂`.

+The `e₂`-th element of an array `e₁` is accessed as `e₁[e₂]`.

+Note: at the time of writing this documentation, all arrays are read-only.
+Hopefully we will remember to updated this section when we introduce assignment to arrays.

 ### Function application